378th Air Expeditionary Wing: History

+World War II

-The group was activated at Langley Field, Virginia on October 18, 1942 with the 520th, 521st, and 523d Bombardment Squadrons assigned.
+The group was activated at Langley Field, Virginia on 18 October 1942 with the 520th, 521st, and 523d Bombardment Squadrons assigned.
 Although designated a medium bombardment unit, it was equipped with Douglas O-46 and North American O-47 single-engine observation aircraft.

 The group conducted its operations along the southeastern coast of the United States.
 Only the 523d Squadron was located with the group's headquarters at Langley.
 The 520th Squadron operated from Jacksonville Municipal Airport, Florida, while the 521st was stationed at Charleston Army Air Field, South Carolina.